zotero/zotero-api-node/README.md

       console.log(data.version);
     });

-If you create a stream without a key, it will default to a multi key stream.
+If you create a stream without a key, it will default to a multi-key stream.
 Once the stream has been established, you can manage your subscriptions using the `.subscribe` and `.unsubscribe` methods.